 Part 1.
 7 Effective Fixes for iPhone Battery Draining Fast

 The sentence that "my iPhone battery is draining fast" is commonly seen in communities.
-Well, your battery could be depleting too quickly due to these two reasons: hardware or software.
+Well, your battery could be depleting too quickly due to these two reasons: hardware or software issue.
 Look at the following methods to get the problem resolved.

 1Check iPhone Battery Health